 Permits must be clearly displayed on the dash.
 If permit vending machine near IPoly malfunctions, students must obtain parking permits from machines located elsewhere on Cal Poly campus.
-Alternatively, you may download a parking app for Cal Poly Pomona and make payment on your phone.
-Students should arrive by 8:00am in case they need to purchase the permit elsewhere.
+Alternatively, you may download a CPP parking app and make payment through the app.